input-output-hk/voting-tools/README.md

 # Catalyst Voting Tools

-A library and series of executables for aiding programmers and users to interact with the voting capabilities of Catalyst.
+A library and series of executables to aid programmers and users to interact with the voting capabilities of Catalyst.

 The "voter-registration" executable aids the user in registering to vote.
 The executable creates a transaction, with the vote registration